vmware/vic-product/docs/user_doc/vic_overview/introduction.md

 - Live state updates that provide a live view of the container system.
 - Multi-container template management, that enables logical multi-container application deployments.

-For a more information about vSphere Integrated Containers Management Portal, see [View and Manage VCHs, Add Registries, and Provision Containers Through the Management Portal](../vic_cloud_admin/vchs_and_mgmt_portal.md) in *Configure and Manage vSphere Integrated Containers*.
+For a more information about vSphere Integrated Containers Management Portal, see [View and Manage VCHs in vSphere Integrated Containers Management Portal](../vic_cloud_admin/vchs_and_mgmt_portal.md) in *Configure and Manage vSphere Integrated Containers*.

 ### Projects and Role-Based Access Control <a id="projects"></a>